Everything You Need to Know Before Your Facial Balancing Consultation

 Results vary from person to person.
 A consultation with a medical professional is required to determine suitability and to discuss how individual factors may influence treatment outcomes.

-At Luxe Lips, a cosmetic clinic in Melbourne, the approach to care is grounded in medical ethics and professional responsibility.
-Every clinical pathway is managed as a medical process, focusing on established health protocols and safety.
+At Luxe Lips, a cosmetic clinic in Melbourne, our care is grounded in medical ethics and clinical responsibility.
+Every treatment pathway is approached as a medical process, with established health protocols and patient considerations guiding each step.

-Because individual responses and circumstances vary, booking a consultationis required to determine suitability before any treatment is planned.
+Because responses and circumstances vary, a consultation is required to determine suitability before a nose thread lift is considered.

 Note: Individual responses vary.
 A consultation with a qualified professional is required to determine the suitability of any treatment for your specific needs.